Arts at MIT

 The MIT Center for Art, Science & Technology (CAST) facilitates and creates opportunities for exchange and collaboration for artists with engineers and scientists.
 The center is committed to fostering a culture where the arts, science, and technology thrive as interrelated, mutually informing modes of exploration, knowledge, and discovery.
 As an umbrella organization, CAST’s activities include soliciting and supporting cross-disciplinary curricular initiatives; managing visiting artist residencies; overseeing undergraduate, graduate, and postdoctoral research; and organizing programs such as performances, exhibitions, installations, and a biennial symposium.

 A flourishing Visiting Artists Program complements the curriculum, allowing students to engage with distinguished visiting artists, and fosters collaborations with MIT faculty and research staff.
-An impressive roster of visitors has included visual artists Tomás Saraceno, Vik Muniz, Anicka Yi, and Trevor Paglen; architect Santiago Calatrava; filmmaker Katerina Cizek; cellist Maya Beiser; violinist Johnny Gandelsman; and jazz pianist Jason Moran, among many others.
+An impressive roster of visitors has included visual artists Tomás Saraceno, Vik Muniz, Anicka Yi, and Trevor Paglen; architect Santiago Calatrava; filmmaker Katerina Cizek; and musicians Maya Beiser, Jacob Collier, Johnny Gandelsman, Lupe Fiasco, and Jason Moran, among many others.

 The Council for the Arts at MIT catalyzes the development of a broadly based, highly participatory program in the arts, firmly founded on teaching, practice, and research at the Institute, and conducts arts-related fundraising activities on behalf of MIT.
 Council members are alumni, friends, and volunteers with a strong commitment to the arts and serving the MIT community.